 This is the stage in proceedings when you’re required to schedule hearings on any motions that you believe need to be decided before your case goes to trial.
 All such motions must be in writing, with proper and timely notice and placed on the court’s call for hearing.
 You really don’t know how to do any of this.
 When your case is called, your judge is really going to start remembering and dreading you.
 Not only are you wasting his or her time, but you’re also wasting the time of everybody else in the courtroom because you have no idea of what you’re doing.
 You’ll be paying for that in one way or another in the end.

 If you persist in representing yourself and go to trial, a third player enters the courtroom.
 That’s the jury.
 Do you know how to compel the presence of witnesses on your behalf?
 Do you know the rules of evidence and how to lay a proper foundation in order to put things into evidence?
 You lack any of the legal or technical knowledge necessary to put on anything that remotely approaches an arguably effective defense.
-Nobody in that courtroom will respect what you’re trying to do.
+According to North Florida Criminal Defense Lawyer Chauncey Law, nobody in that courtroom will respect what you’re trying to do.

 Spokane DUI Lawyer